Alpena, Michigan: Parks

+Infrastructure

 Air

-Alpena County Regional Airport (IATA: APN, ICAO: KAPN, FAA LID: APN) is the northeast lower peninsula of Michigan's main commercial airport and handles daily Delta Connection flights to Detroit, Minneapolis/St. Paul via Detroit, and to Pellston operated by SkyWest Airlines.
+Alpena County Regional Airport is the northeast lower peninsula of Michigan's main commercial airport and handles daily Delta Connection flights to Detroit, Minneapolis/St. Paul via Detroit, and to Pellston operated by SkyWest Airlines.
 It is a public-use airport located in Wilson Township, Michigan six miles (10 km) west of the central business district of Alpena.
 The Michigan Air National Guard's Alpena Combat Readiness Training Center co-utilizes the airfield.

 Rail

 Alpena is situated along the Lake State Railway, formerly the Detroit and Mackinac Railway (D&M).
 Earlier railroads that served Alpena were built and owned by the Alger Smith and Co. logging company: (1) the Detroit, Bay City and Alpena Railroad, which entered Alpena from the south around 1886, and (2) the Alpena and Northern Railroad.